juicjaane/Rewiring-Recognition/README.md

+👋 **Hello Evaluators!**

+Thank you for taking the time to look at this project.
+Since this is a new project, I have been updating the repository slowly.
+Please feel free to contact me for more information until I add more details.

+---

 EEG Graph Learning with Multi Step Attention

 A complete pipeline for preprocessing, graph construction and graph based deep learning on EEG data.